AschPlatform/asch-docs-site/source/en/whitepaper/cctime.md

 ## 3.4 Contract and abstract transaction model

-The Asch application uses an abstract transaction model, this model can represent any function call.
-In Bitcoin, the payload of the block is transaction or transfer record, In Asch applications, the payload of the block is the function or contract call, also called affair(transaction).

-A transaction can modify multiple states, such as balances, nicknames, news, comments, etc., transactions are atomic, either perform all or cancel all, there will be no half done.
+The Asch application uses an abstract transaction model; this model can represent any function call.
+On the Bitcoin blockchain, the payload of the block is a transaction or transfer record, In Asch applications, the payload of the block is the function or contract call, also called an affair(transaction).
+A transaction can modify multiple states such as balances, nicknames, news, comments, etc.

-CCTime include the following specific matters
+CCTime includes the following specific methods:
 1. postArticle (Release news)
 2. postComment (Release comment)
 3. voteArticle (Vote for the article)